janfait/mappforce/README.md

-### What is Mapp Force?
+### What is MappForce?

 * * *

 #### About

-Mapp Force is an open-source application which facilitates transfer of data between the Mapp Customer Engagment Platform (CEP) and Salesforce CRM.
+MappForce is an open-source application which facilitates transfer of data between the Mapp Customer Engagment Platform (CEP) and Salesforce CRM.

 The application allows the user to configure which data is transfered between the two systems and how are Mapp CEP attributes mapped to corresponding Salesforce fields.

+#### Status

+This application is in the testing stage and all production deployment is done at your own risk.
+Please file any issues or remarks to the author here.

 #### Disclaimer

-This software is not a product of Mapp Digital and Mapp Digital nor any of its legal entities are not liable in any way for losses incurred by usage of this software.
+This software is not a product of Mapp Digital and Mapp Digital and all its legal entities are not liable in any way for losses or damage incurred by usage of this software.
 See LICENSE for more information.

-#### Example
+#### Example Use

 For illlustration, consider an event occuring in your Mapp CEP system, such as an Email Message is opened by a Contact, a Contact entering a Group or its Profile attribute changing.
-Using Automations feature of Mapp CEP, you are able to fire an outgoing HTTP request to selected Mapp Force endpoints with information about this event and the Contact by including a message body in a defined format.
-Have you configured your attribute Mapping and authorized MappForce to access your Salesforce in the Settings section, Mapp Force connects to your Salesforce instance and performs a data operation defined by the endpoint, commonly an insert or update of the corresponding record.
+Using Automations feature of Mapp CEP, you are able to fire an outgoing HTTP request to selected MappForce endpoints with information about this event and the Contact by including a message body in a defined format.
+Have you configured your attribute Mapping and authorized MappForce to access your Salesforce in the Settings section, MappForce connects to your Salesforce instance and performs a data operation defined by the endpoint, commonly an insert or update of the corresponding record.

 ### Installation